-This system uses a high efficiency water heater or boiler and the heating fluid is self contained within the system and stays there unless removed for maintenance.
-The heater warms the water or another fluid such as anti-freeze.
+Radiantec’s Closed System uses a high efficiency water heater or boiler to heat water or another heating fluid such as anti-freeze.
+The heating fluid is self contained within the system and stays there unless removed for maintenance – completely separate from the domestic hot water.
 When heat is called for by the thermostat, a pump comes on and circulates the warm water throughout the floor until the thermostat is satisfied.

 - Very well accepted by code officials because the domestic hot water is completely separate.

 - Easy to have a combination of high temperature applications such as baseboard and low temperature applications such as radiant.

 - Having redundant systems can be beneficial; if your heat fails, you still have hot water for showering and vice versa